vizdata-f21/project-2-tidy_team/proposal/proposal.md

 scale.
 After the map displays the colors according to the user’s selection, the user can further interact with the map by sliding the time slider located under the map to select a specific year to display, ranging from 1990 to 2017.
+We are also exploring animating the slider.
 On the map, the user can use their mouse to hover over each country, displaying a small box over the country that shows the name, GDP per capita, and death rate of the country.

 #### Tools